2019-20 Student Handbook & Calendar

 The Office of Academic Affairs, led by the Provost and Vice President for Academic Affairs, is committed to student, faculty and staff advancement.
-The office oversees the University’s colleges and academic programs, including College of Arts and Letters, College of Behavioral and Health Sciences, College of Business, Martha Dickerson Eriksson College of Education, College of Graduate Studies, College of Science, Technology, Engineering and Mathematics (STEM), APSU Center at Fort Campbell, Felix G. Woodward Library, Enrollment Management and Academic Support, Office of International Student Services, Extended and Distance Education, President’s Emerging Leaders Program, Honors Program, Center for Teaching and Learning, Research and Sponsored Programs, Keys/Learning Opportunity Center and Study Abroad and International Exchange.
+The office oversees the University’s colleges and academic programs, including College of Arts and Letters, College of Behavioral and Health Sciences, College of Business, Martha Dickerson Eriksson College of Education, College of Graduate Studies, College of Science, Technology, Engineering and Mathematics (STEM), Austin Peay Center at Fort Campbell, Felix G. Woodward Library, Enrollment Management and Academic Support, Office of International Student Services, Extended and Distance Education, President’s Emerging Leaders Program, Honors Program, Student Success, Research and Sponsored Programs, Keys/Learning Opportunity Center and Study Abroad and International Exchange.

 Austin Peay State University strives to promote values and attitudes that are reflective of solid academic character and integrity.
 All students are expected to complete their own work, conduct research and author assignments independently of others (unless specifically authorized to work together by your respective faculty).
 Academic integrity is the cornerstone of any student’s educational experience.
 When students participate in behavior that is considered academic misconduct, the scholarly value of their education is diminished.